george-GPT/JavaScript-Quick-Reference/JavaScript-Quick-Reference.md

 ```

 ### Array.forEach()
-Executes a provided function once for each array element.
+Executes a specified function for each element within an array.
+While it's not a traditional loop, it's closely related to the topic of array iteration.

 ```javascript
 numbers.forEach((number) => {